EMPChief/playground-js-css-html/pomodoro/README.md

    - Click "Start" to begin a 25-minute work session
    - Click "Pause" to pause the timer
    - Click "Reset" to restart from the beginning
+   - Click the speaker icon to mute/unmute alarm sounds

 3. **Managing Tasks**
-   - Enter a task name and number of pomodoros needed
+   - Enter a task name and number of pomodoros needed (decimals supported)
    - Click "Add Task" to add it to your list
-   - Tasks automatically decrement when a work session completes
+   - Tasks automatically decrement by 0.1 every 2.5 minutes during work
    - Click the trash icon to delete a task
+   - Tasks are removed automatically when count reaches 0

 ## How It Works